-Weight loss can achieve diabetes reversal through decompressing (decongesting) the liver and pancreas, improving blood flow and reducing adipocyte hormonal responses.
+Weight loss can achieve diabetes reversal through decompressing (decongesting) the liver and pancreas, improving blood flow, and reducing adipocyte hormonal responses.

 As the worldwide epidemic of obesity continues to worsen, the epidemic of type 2 diabetes follows, and 1 out of every 2 Americans born today is predicted to get type 2 diabetes.
 Clinically, we observe a progression of obesity to eventual type 2 diabetes through the lens of insulin resistance and metabolic syndrome.

 In a recent study at Ohio State University, obese patients with metabolic syndrome ate a low-carbohydrate diet but maintained their weight.
-A four-week low-carb diet resulted in reversal of the metabolic syndrome, even though there was no weight loss.
+A four-week low-carb diet resulted in the reversal of the metabolic syndrome, even though there was no weight loss.
 Reversal of metabolic syndrome is key to reversing prediabetes and type 2 diabetes.